 Opens or closes another bar with additional options.

 This is the editing canvas with a graphical representation of the edited sound.
-The bigger the vertical lines in the mid are, the louder the sound at this position is.
+The bigger the vertical lines are, the louder the sound at this position is.
 Flat lines are silence.

 Lists additional information about the edited sound.
 The information is not updated when editing the file.

 Soundpad is not designed to edit audio files, which are longer than 10 minutes.
 You may still do so, but you will see a warning message, which you have to confirm to begin editing.

 The main reason for this is the huge memory consumption while working with uncompressed audio data.